Jack the adult male Satin Bowerbird

 Live footage streaming from the Forest Gallery at Melbourne Museum.

-This web camera focuses on a section in the Forest Gallery that is frequented by many of the resident animals.
+Our original web camera focuses on a section in the Forest Gallery that is frequented by many of the resident animals.
 If you're lucky, you'll see Jack dance in his bower.

 Who's who in the bower?

 Jack is blue and has a black band on his right leg.

 For the first seven years, male Satin Bowerbirds look exactly the same as females.
 After this point, they develop full blue plumage to tell the females they're ready to mate.
 Jack was already blue when he arrived from the wild in 2000 – so that makes him over twenty years old!

 Some of the bowers you can see in the gallery were made by Jack.
 These impressive stick archways are not nests or houses, but displays for attracting female bowerbirds.
 To woo a potential mate, he decorates the ground around the bower with blue objects – even odd-looking human things like pen lids or bottle caps.
 When a female approaches, Jack does a funny song and dance in his bower to impress her.
 You have the best chance of seeing him dance in spring, when the bowerbirds are ready to breed.